GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/uses-rel-preconnect/index.md

-`<link rel="preconnect">` informs the browser that your page intends to establish a connection to another origin, and that you’d like the process to start as soon as possible.
+`<link rel="preconnect">` informs the browser that your page intends to establish a connection to another origin, and that you'd like the process to start as soon as possible.

-Establishing connections often involves significant time in slow networks, particularly when it comes to secure connections, as it may involve DNS lookups, redirects, and several round trips to the final server that handles the user’s request.
+Establishing connections often involves significant time in slow networks, particularly when it comes to secure connections, as it may involve DNS lookups, redirects, and several round trips to the final server that handles the user's request.

 Taking care of all this ahead of time can make your application feel much snappier to the user without negatively affecting the use of bandwidth.